-The University of South Florida is a young university, yet students, faculty and alumni have already established traditions and celebrations that are becoming a part of USF culture.
-Here are just some of those traditions that have taken root.
+Although the University of South Florida is a young university, students, faculty and alumni have already established strong traditions and celebrations that have become a part of USF culture.
+Listed below are some of the most popular traditions that have taken root.

 USF Official Logo and Colors

 While USF's colors have always been green and gold, the university established a new visual identity in 2003 with the launch of a new logo and brand identity.
 The new logo portrays the university's aspirations toward becoming a nationally prominent Research 1 University.
 The green and gold color scheme uses a slightly darker green and shifts from yellow to a more golden hue.
 This classic design style is bold and crisp and more versatile for a variety of needs and uses.

 With many different early name suggestions, the “Golden Brahman” was selected as the official mascot of USF in November 1962.
 Students reasoned that, since Florida was a cattle-raising state like Texas, USF needed a mascot comparable to the Texas Longhorns mascot.
 In the late 1980s, the mascot evolved into the “Bulls.”